 Log Analytics agent is commonly referred to as Microsoft Monitoring Agent (MMA).

 - Advanced data security for Azure Arc enabled SQL Server.
 This functionality helps you detect and remediate security anomalies and threats to Azure Arc enabled SQL Server instances.
 Like the on-demand SQL Assessment, to enable Azure Arc enabled SQL Server, you need to install the Log Analytics agent on the server hosting the SQL Server instance.
-You must also enable the Azure Defender feature of Azure Security Center to automatically define the scope of data collection and to analyze it.
-You can review results of this analysis in the Azure Security Center and, after you onboard Azure Sentinel, use it to further investigate security alerts directly in the Azure portal.
+You must also enable the Microsoft Defender for Cloud feature of Microsoft Defender for Cloud to automatically define the scope of data collection and to analyze it.
+You can review results of this analysis in the Microsoft Defender for Cloud and, after you onboard Microsoft Sentinel, use it to further investigate security alerts directly in the Azure portal.

 Automate deployment and management of Azure Arc enabled SQL Managed Instance in on-premises and multi-cloud environments